 All reported incidents are recorded and investigated at once.
 We always monitor reported incidents.
 Records of any incidents are kept securely in the office in order that patterns of behaviour can be identified and monitored;

-We have a strong and experienced pastoral team of who are able to handle any incidents as an immediate priority, and who are alert to possible signs of bullying;
+We have a strong and experienced pastoral team of who can handle any incidents as an immediate priority, and who are alert to possible signs of bullying;

 Our teaching team gives support and guidance to other staff on handling and reporting incidents, and on the follow-up work with both victims and bullies.
 Inset sessions are held regularly, using outside experts;